jawooson/AI_Project_3/README.md

 3. _“It was the age of wisdom”_
 4. _“It was the age of foolishness”_

-Our vocabulary, the unique words in the corpus, is:
+Our vocabulary, the unique words in the corpus, :
 [_‘It’, ‘was’, ‘the’, ‘best’, ‘of’, ‘times’, ‘worst’, ‘age’, ‘wisdom’, ‘foolishness’_]

+These unique words that comprise the vocabulary are commonly known as tokens.

 We vectorize each individual document by checking the frequency of each word from the n unique words that comprise our vocabulary.